Enable automatic tuning in the Azure portal to monitor queries and improve workload performance

 Automatic tuning can be enabled at the server or the database level through:

-For Azure SQL Managed Instance, the supported option FORCE_LAST_GOOD_PLAN can only be configured through T-SQL only.
+For Azure SQL Managed Instance, the supported option FORCE_LAST_GOOD_PLAN can only be configured through T-SQL.
 The Azure portal based configuration and automatic index tuning options described in this article do not apply to Azure SQL Managed Instance.

 Configuring automatic tuning options through the ARM (Azure Resource Manager) template is not supported at this time.